tony-rowan/secret-santa/README.md

 ## Getting Set Up

-Setup is very simple at the moment, just install the project dependencies
+Setup is very simple at the moment, just install the project dependencies with

 ```bash
 asdf install